jillibus/Vechicle-Identification/README.md

 ## Source Data Chosen

-* Data Sources: charity_data.csv
-* Software: Google Colabority, Jupyter Notebook, Python 3.7, Pandas
+> The Cars dataset contains 16,185 images of 196 classes of cars.
+The data is split into 8,144 training images and 8,041 testing images, where each class has been split roughly in a 50-50 split.
+Classes are typically at the level of Make, Model, Year, e.g. 2012 Tesla Model S or 2012 BMW M3 coupe.

+> Dataset Source: <a href='https://ai.stanford.edu/~jkrause/cars/car_dataset.html'> https://ai.stanford.edu/~jkrause/cars/car_dataset.html </a>
+> Number of Images: 16,185

 ## **Questions the team hopes to answer with the data:**

+Goal 1:
+> Can the model correctly predict if there is a vehicle in the image?

 ---
-## GOAL 1: Create a Image Recognition Model, using the simplest form of the model, that will recognize whether or not a vehicle is present in a photo from our data set.
+## GOAL 1:
+> Create a Image Recognition Model, using the simplest form of the model, that will recognize whether or not a vehicle is present in a photo from our data set.

 ### Description of the data exploration phase of the project: